RedHatNordicsSA/ansible-roadshow/content/README.md

 __Beware this might leave something out, do check yourself from AWS__

 There is a helper playbook, which deletes all resources created for this lab from AWS.
 But you never know if someone adds something to labs, and forgets to also add it into ```delete_instances.yml``` playbook.
-If you develope this further, do always remember to include your added resources into ```delete_instances.yml```.
+If you develop this further, do always remember to include your added resources into ```delete_instances.yml```.

 After labs are done, stop billing by running:

 ```
-ansible-playbook --vault-password-file vault-password.txt -i ec2.py delete_instances.yml
+ansible-playbook --vault-password-file vault-password.txt -i inventory/ec2.py delete_instances.yml
 ```

 _if you don't use vault, ignore ```vault-password-file``` parameter_